Why do THIS CHALLENGE ?

 The Meditation Challenge has been successfully joined!

+Want to make the Commitment Stronger?
 According to research published in the Journal of Applied Psychology, individuals who made their commitments public were 65% more likely to stick to their goals compared to those who kept them private.
 This is because public commitments create a sense of accountability and social support, making it easier to stay motivated and on track.

 This is optional but if you want to take it to the next level Share your commitment on your social media or with friends and family.
 This can be as simple as saying: